 During this period, the body carries out many processes that it can not perform at other times of the day.
 Therefore, if your sleep is interrupted or you have trouble sleeping, there may be several negative consequences.

 It is important to note that insomnia and other sleep disorders are closely linked to depression.
-Some studies suggest that people who sleep poorly are 10 times more likely to develop depression than those who sleep properly.
+Some studies suggest that people who sleep poorly are 10 times more likely to develop this disorder than those who sleep properly.

 In recent years, several studies have been conducted on the use of social media and mental health disorders.